fvdhoef/aquarius-plus/docs/aquarius_plus.md

     </tr>
 </table>

-For registers $E4-$E8, A13-A8 determines which sprite to read or write. (eg. use a OUT (C),A instruction with B containing palette index)
+For registers $E4-$E8, A13-A8 determines which sprite to read or write. (eg. in Assembly (not BASIC), use a OUT (C),A instruction with B containing palette index)
-For registers $E9-$EB, A12-A8 determines which palette entry to read or write. (eg. use a OUT (C),A instruction with B containing palette index)
+For registers $E9-$EB, A12-A8 determines which palette entry to read or write. (eg. in Assembly (not BASIC), use a OUT (C),A instruction with B containing palette index)

 The current line number is reflected in the **_VLINE_** register.
 Internal line numbers range from 0-261.
 Line numbers above 255 are reflected in this register as 255.